 Accuracy of laboratory analyses will be assessed by laboratory control samples, surrogate standards, matrix spikes and initial and continuing calibrations of instruments.
-Laboratory accuracy is expressed as the percent recovery (%R).
-Statistically derived laboratory accuracy limits are included with the laboratory QA/QC plan (Attachment A).
+Laboratory accuracy is expressed as the percent recovery (%R). .
 If the %R is determined to be outside acceptance criteria, data will be qualified as described in the applicable validation procedure.
 The calculation of percent recovery is provided below: